RagedUnicorn/obsidian-plugin-s3-link/test/vault/test/test_video_obsidian.md

 ---
-identifier: test-video-remote
+identifier: test-video-obsidian
 tags:
   - test
   - video
 ---

-> This is for obsidian testing.
-The plugin should ignore normal video embedding and not touch the videos at all
+> This is for the S3 link plugin testing.
+The plugin should recognize the links, generate a signed S3 link and display the video

 #### Video